jhardenberg/rbsolve/README.md

 To make sure that everything is compiled correctly better do a "make clean" first.
 To compile the main code use the command "make".

-config.h also contains a line
+`config.h` also contains a line
       #define NOMPI
-Uncomment this line if you would like to compile a scalar (not MPI) version of the code, but leave it for compiling the tools which are all serial.
-(This is actually redundant with the NOMPI in the makefile and will be removed soon)
+Leave this line commented to compile a parallel (MPI) version of the code, but uncomment it for compiling the tools which are all serial.

 ## Running ##